EXPERIENCED FORMER PROSECUTOR

 Experienced Chicago Child Pornography Lawyer

-If you or someone you know has been arrested and/or charged with a child pornography crime in Illinois, you should contact a Chicago child pornography attorney as soon as possible to begin crafting a defense.
+If you or someone you know has been arrested and/or charged with a child pornography crime in Illinois, you should contact a Chicago child pornography lawyer as soon as possible to begin crafting a defense.
 Just because you have been arrested and charged does not mean that you will be convicted.
 Illinois does not take child pornography cases lightly and will aggressively prosecute those accused of the crime.

 Enlisting the assistance of an experienced criminal lawyer will increase your chances of reducing the penalties you may face.
 Contact the skilled attorneys at Kostopolous Law Group today for a free consultation to learn about how we may be able to help you fight the charges pending against you.